Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 test, added 06/25/2011

 The principle of the structure of the visual analyzer.
-Centers of the brain that analyze perception.
+Brain centers that analyze perception.
 Molecular mechanisms of vision.
-Ca and visual cascade.
-Some visual impairment.
+Ca and the visual cascade.
+Some visual impairments.
 Myopia.
-Hyperopia.
+Farsightedness.
 Astigmatism.
 Strabismus.
-Color blindness.
+Colorblindness.

-abstract added on 05/17/2004
+abstract, added 05/17/2004

-The concept of the sense organs.
+The concept of sense organs.
 Development of the organ of vision.
 The structure of the eyeball, cornea, sclera, iris, lens, ciliary body.
 Retinal neurons and glial cells.
 Rectus and oblique muscles of the eyeball.
 The structure of the auxiliary apparatus, the lacrimal gland.

-presentation added on 09/12/2013
+presentation, added 09/12/2013

-presentation added on 04/08/2014
+presentation, added 04/08/2014

-presentation added on 08/27/2013
+presentation, added 08/27/2013

 Consideration of the concept and structure of the organ of vision.
 Study of the structure of the visual analyzer, eyeball, cornea, sclera, choroid.
 Blood supply and innervation of tissues.
 Anatomy of the lens and optic nerve.
 Eyelids, lacrimal organs.